dimitri-rusin/python-deployer/README.md

 source .python/ACTIVATE_FISH # for those awesome folks knowing how to fish!
 ```

 Forgot your Python package version?
-Just run `python .python/align_pip.py` and current package versions will be written into the `pip.txt`.
+Just run `python .python/update.py` and current package versions will be written into the `pip.txt`.
+This command will also install packages in the pip.txt file that are not installed yet.

 GO NUTS!! :)